Coastal and Marine Science and Management, MS

 Biology, Climate, Conservation, Environment, Global, Ocean, Planning, Sea, Sustainability, Water, chemistry, ecosystem, geography, resources, stewardship

-Nearly half of the world's population lives near the coastline and depends on marine and coastal biodiversity for their livelihoods.
+Nearly half of the world's people live near coastlines and depend on marine and coastal biodiversity for their livelihoods.
 The world needs leaders like you to shape the future, supporting and sustaining ocean health and positively impacting communities around the globe.

 One of the benefits of the program is the opportunity for students to gain additional experience through offerings at the ASU Bermuda Institute of Ocean Sciences and Center for Global Discovery and Conservation Science in Hawai'i.